Camp Dates

 Our campers begin at age 3 (if they are potty trained) in our PreK program.
 This program has built-in rest time, and is organized so that camp workshops and activities come to the kids, similar to a protective preschool environment.
 We emphasize cultural experiences that are age appropriate for our Pre/K group.

-Some of the favorite workshops and activities for this age group have been storytelling, complete with puppets and/or costumes, learning to “cook” with play ethnic foods and kitchens, singing children’s songs from their birth heritage, playing games, and dancing.
-This age group visits our “cultural village” at most camps, which is a hands-on cultural experience for all ages.
+Some of the favorite workshops and activities for this age group are storytelling, complete with puppets and/or costumes, learning to “cook” with play ethnic foods and kitchens, singing children’s songs from their birth heritage, playing games, and dancing.
+This age group visits our “cultural village” at many camps, which is a hands-on cultural experience for all ages.
 Children in this age group also participate in our Elementary Signature Programs.

-High school students continue to grapple with their identity and long to feel a sense of belonging within their cultural group, and also with fellow adoptees.
-Our high school programming features team building activities, creating strong bonds with other adoptees their age.
-Favorite workshops and activities include white water rafting, ropes courses, playing outdoor team games, plus more advanced art projects, musical experiences, martial arts, dancing, and learning about traditions and customs connected to their cultural roots.
+High school students are still navigating their identity and yearning for a sense of belonging among their cultural group and fellow adoptees.
+Our high school program offers team-building activities to foster strong connections with peers who share similar experiences.
+Students enjoy engaging in various workshops and activities such as white water rafting, ropes courses, outdoor team games, advanced art projects, musical experiences, martial arts, dancing, and exploring traditions linked to their cultural heritage.
 Our high school campers also participate in our High School Signature Program.